Poona Community Enhancement & Infrastructure Planning

 • The inaccurate facts around inclines were debunked (ramp steepness 1:8 (the standard incline for boat ramps), a turnaround area relatively flat at just 1:20 and an incline to the carpark 1:10).
 Overall, nothing unusual.

 • Clearly when the majority of the town are in favour with what is proposed they do not bother to make written submissions but the results (31 submissions) were strongly in support (80%).
-Of the negative submissions, one sought a construction on Poona Point and the others cited it being too difficult a site on the creek and/or opposed on environmental grounds.
+Of the negative submissions, one sought a construction on Poona Point (no surprise) and the others cited it being too difficult a site on the creek and/or opposed on environmental grounds.

 • The final Feasibilty Study included an added section rejecting any prospect of a ramp on Poona Point.
 See Appendix 'J' of the Feasibility Study